Blog

 Lots of business owners shy away from direct marketing as it can quickly turn intrusive.
 However, if you do it right, it can prove to be a pretty useful tool in growing your revenues.

-You see, it all comes down to using the right mix of direct marketing activities, such as:
+You see, it all comes down to using the right mix and form of direct marketing activities, such as:

 1.)
 Direct advertising.